TheGreatGitsby/unverified-truths/_posts/2025-02-22-effective-throughput.md

 ## Why This Matters (and Why It’s Funny)

 Philosophically, it’s an insult to linearity.
 We assume systems stack neatly—add times, pick minimums—but here, reciprocity sneaks in.
 Resistors in parallel?
 In my RTL?
-It’s absurdity meets elegance, and it forces us to question: are we designing pipelines, or are we just playing relay with bad handoffs?
+It’s absurdity meets elegance.

 Next time you’re verifying a chain of subsystems, ask: is my throughput a min() function, or am I secretly summing inverses?
 The answer might just fry your FPGA—